sktime/skbase/enhancement_proposals/sbep_1.md

 - [Tools for working with base classes](#Tools-For-Working-With-Base-Classes)
     - Object collection (retrieval)
     - Object testing
-    - Object comparison
+    - Object comparison and validation
-- An [example repository](#Example-Repository) that serves the dual purpose of illustrating how developers can use `skbase` in their own proejcts and providing test cases
+- An [example repository](#Example-Repository) that serves the dual purpose of illustrating how developers can use `skbase` in their own projects and providing test cases
 - A [template repository](#Template-Repository) that developers can clone to easiliy set up a a new project using `skbase`'s principles